hebozhe/Lej/README.md

 ### **Brouwerian Operations**
 ---
-There are four operations that work on Brouwerians:
+There are three operations that work on Brouwerians:
 - `and` for conjunction,
 - `or` for disjunction, and
 - `not` for negation.